 Interindividual variability in drug metabolism and sensitivity for drug toxicity persists as a major problem for drug treatment.
 Recent research has highlighted the large extent of rare variants in genes with importance for drug metabolism.
 The aim of this study is to create a catalog of common and rare genetic variants related to suboptimal drug metabolism and adverse drug reactions (ADRs) in the Estonian and Swedish populations.
 This will be achieved using genome sequences of 5000 and genotype data of 50,000 individuals combined with extensive health records regarding drug prescriptions and ADR diagnoses.
 The identified gene-ADR associations will be tested using functional studies.
 The results will serve as a basis for variants that can be included for preemptive pharmacogenomic testing, which could ultimately reduce the health and economic burden of low drug efficacy and unnecessary side effects caused by genetic variants.

-Data for analysis: Estonian biobank and UK biobank genotype and electronic health records, additional data on drug metabolism pharmacokinetics gathered during a clinical trial
+Data for analysis: Estonian biobank and UK biobank genotype and electronic health records, additional data on drug metabolism pharmacokinetics gathered during a clinical trial.

 Personalised Medicine by Predictive Modeling in Stroke for better Quality of Life (1.05.2018−30.04.2023); Principal Investigator: Lili Milani; Horizon 2020 project